jcervas/class-cmu-84-352/lecture-slides/the-right-to-vote-lecure-slides/The-Right-to-Vote.md

 > - By the mid-1870s, many northern Republicans, including President
 >   Grant, had lost their enthusiasm for policing the South
 > - Preoccupied with an economic depression and labor conflict in the
->   North, they wearily drifted toward a “ *let alone policy* .”
+>   North, they wearily drifted toward a “*let alone policy*”
 > - In September 1875, one Republican newspaper referred to the
 >   Fourteenth and Fifteenth Amendments as “dead letters”